Skip to content

 The definition of immune is "protected from something, insensitive to something".
 In the medical field, the term "immunity" therefore means that our body is immune to a specific disease and we can no longer get infected.

-What types of immune cells are there?
+What immune cells are there?

 • Macrophages: These also belong to the white blood cells and are so-called phagocytes.
 Macrophages are part of the innate immune system.

-• T-lymphocytes: Also belong to the lymphocytes and are part of the cellular immune system.
+• T lymphocytes: Also belong to the lymphocytes and are part of the cellular immune system.

 Important: